 |Iterations completed||The actual number of iterations completed by virtual users.|

-This panel shows the following information on each web test:
+This panel shows the following information on each script:

-This tab shows customizable charts of separate web tests or steps:
+This tab shows customizable charts of separate scripts or steps:

 Click Add a chart.

-Select the needed web tests or steps to include in the comparison:
+Select the needed scripts or steps to include in the comparison:

 Optionally, change the chart’s name in Chart Title, then click Next: Select Metric.

 Select the metrics you want to include in the comparison.
-Possible options include: the number of virtual users, the total response time, think time, error counts, and navigation timings:
+Possible options include: the number of virtual users, the total duration, think time, error counts, and navigation timings: